 Kyle Flynn, Abhishek Gupta, Frank Hrach

 separation techniques to dry granular plant-based food (i.e, organic) materials.
 This development has accelerated in the past 10 – 20 years, with many researchers in Europe and the United States applying electrostatic separation techniques to a wide variety of beneficiation challenges.
 From this research, it is evident that electrostatic methods have the potential to generate new, higher value plant products, or offer an alternative to wet processing methods.
-Although encouraging separations of cereal grain, pulse and oilseed materials have been demonstrated at laboratory and in some cases pilot scale, the electrostatic systems used to demonstrate these results may not be suitable or cost effective processing equipment to perform such separations on a commercial basis.
-Many electrostatic technologies are not suitable for process finely ground, low density powders such as plant materials.
+Although encouraging separations of cereal grain, pulse and oilseed materials have been demonstrated at the laboratory and in some cases pilot scale, the electrostatic systems used to demonstrate these results may not be suitable or cost-effective processing equipment to perform such separations on a commercial basis.
+Many electrostatic technologies are not suitable for process finely ground, low-density powders such as plant materials.
 However, the ST Equipment & Technology (STET) triboelectrostatic belt separator has the demonstrated capability to process fine particles from 500 – 1 µm.
-The STET belt separator is a high rate,industrially proven processing device that may be suitable to commercialize the recent developments in organic material processing.
-The STET belt separator was tested on a sample of whole wheat flour, and was found to be successful in removing the bran from the starch fraction.
+The STET belt separator is a high rate, industrially proven processing device that may be suitable to commercialize the recent developments in organic material processing.
+The STET belt separator was tested on a sample of whole wheat flour and was found to be successful in removing the bran from the starch fraction.
 Future testing with the STET separator will be conducted on wheat bran samples, corn flour

 and pulses such as soy and lupin.

 Keywords: Tribo-Electrostatic, Electrostatic, Separation, Fractionation, Wheat, Grain, Flour, Fiber, Protein, Oilseeds, Pulses

 Electrostatic separation methods have been utilized for the past 50 years on the commercial-scale beneficiation of